Two Factor Authentication

-We at GCS take a proactive role in protecting our clients.
+We at SFP take a proactive role in protecting our clients.
 We have risk mitigating measures in place to protect your online trading account and information from unauthorized access.
 Please contact Client Management for more details.

-Is 2FA compulsory for trading through GCS?
+Is 2FA compulsory for trading through SFP?

-2FA is not compulsory for trading through GCS.
+2FA is not compulsory for trading through SFP.
 Nonetheless, clients are strongly encouraged to use 2FA on their online trading accounts.
 Clients that elect to use 2FA for login will be required to provide both PIN and OTP to access the online trading services.
 Clients should exercise due care to safeguard their PIN and OTP, and not disclose them to other parties.

 In general, single-factor password authentication is more susceptible to password-based attacks and malware that could result in the compromise and hijacking of online trading accounts by unauthorized parties.
 This could in turn lead to unauthorized disclosure of your personal and trading information that may be available on the online trading account, or the carrying out of fraudulent trades through your online trading account.
 Choosing not to use 2FA for the online trading account would increase your exposure to these risks.

 5. How can I protect myself if I choose not to use 2FA for online trading through SFP?

 You should observe the following practices to secure the confidentiality and integrity of your password and PIN (for funds transfer), personal details and other confidential data as far as possible.
 These will help to prevent unauthorised transactions and fraudulent use of your accounts and make sure that no one else would be able to observe or steal your access credentials or other security information to impersonate them or obtain unauthorised access to your online accounts.

 (a) Take the following precautions as regards your PIN and password (“credentials”);

 - Credentials should be at least 8 characters of alphanumeric mix;